jackgrossman18/Surfline-Project/README.md

 * Build Notification builds the buoy update notification for incoming new buoy data
 * Build Error, builds all of the potential JSON RPC response errors (invalid JSON, request object, method etc.)

-### Send JSON-RPC objects through these websockets, recieve an 'ok' response to assure objects have been recieved.